Italy Heaven: Plan your dream holiday in Italy

 The Castelli Romani area is served by Cotral buses departing from Anagnina, at the end of Rome's Metro line A. To get to some of the smaller destinations you may need to change buses in one of the larger towns.
 Cotral sell day-tickets, which is a convenient way to travel around, 'castelli-hopping'.

-A small railway line runs from Rome's Stazione Termini into the Alban Hills.
-Some services stop at Frascati, others continue to Albano Laziale, via Marino and Castel Gandolfo.
+A small railway line runs from Rome’s Stazione Termini into the Alban Hills.
+Some services terminate at Frascati, others continue to Albano Laziale, via Marino and Castel Gandolfo.
 Check timetables in advance as services are not frequent.
-Tickets (costing just a couple of euros) can be bought at any news-stand at Termini - buy tickets for the return journey too, as the provincial stations are tiny and unmanned.
-The rail journey is very scenic, passing Rome's aquaducts, vineyards and market gardens before skirting Lake Albano.
+Tickets (costing just a couple of euros) can be bought at any news-stand at Termini – buy tickets for the return journey too, as the provincial stations are tiny and unmanned.
+The rail journey is very scenic, passing Rome’s aquaducts, vineyards and market gardens before skirting Lake Albano.

 If you are flying into Ciampino Airport, staying in the Castelli Romani and relying on public transport, you can catch the train at Ciampino Station, or the bus at Anagnina Metro Station, without going into Rome.